cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 In short, global variables start with `.`, function names and local variables start with `:` and compiler-generated variables start with or contain `*`.

-If the same main or local variable is declared multiple times in the same function (in different, non-overlapping code blocks), they actually represent different variables within a program.
-In this case, a unique numeric suffix is appended to variables created in the second and further declarations, separated by `.` (a dot):
+If the same main or local variable is declared multiple times in the same function (e.g., in different, non-overlapping code blocks), they actually represent different variables within a program.
+In this case, a unique numeric suffix is appended to variables created in the second and further declarations, separated by a `.` (a dot):

 ```Mindcode
 #set optimization = none;